subsquid/docs/docs/tutorials/create-a-simple-squid.md

 npx squid-graphql-server
 ```

-And see the results for ourselves the result of our hard work, by visiting the `localhost:4350/graphql` URL in a browser and accessing the [GraphiQL](https://github.com/graphql/graphiql) console.
+Now you can see the resuls of our hard work by visiting the `localhost:4350/graphql` URL in a browser and accessing the [GraphiQL](https://github.com/graphql/graphiql) console.

-From this window, we can perform queries such as this one, to find which files have been added or deleted by an account:
+From this window, we can perform queries.
+This one displays which files have been added or deleted by an account:

 ```graphql
 query AccountFiles{